 In an ideal world, I would not put anything on my body that I would not put in my body, but that can be a pretty tough rule to live by.
 More realistically, I try to look for products with a short list of ingredients that I can pronounce and/or products that are recommended by experts I trust.

 One theme you will notice throughout this post is that there is one company that I absolutely adore and fully support: Beautycounter.
 I have been impressed by the company’s mission and commitment to make safer beauty products more accessible and mainstream, but I was initially hesitant to try their products because they are expensive.

-Since placing my first order this summer, though, I have become totally addicted.
-I fully trust the quality of Beautycounter products, and I like that they are safer and less toxic but still look and feel every bit as wonderful as traditional products.
+Since placing my first order in July 2016, though, I have become totally addicted.
+I fully trust the quality of Beautycounter products, and I like that they are safer and less toxic but still look and feel every bit as wonderful as the traditional products I used to love.
 I know that Beautycounter products are not “nontoxic” or “safe” – rather, they are “less toxic” and “safer” – but I totally trust the company’s standards and love every one of the products I have tried.

 I have experimented with tons of different natural skincare and beauty options, but lately I have settled on the following products/routine:

 I am fortunate to have very low-maintenance skin so I am not claiming that this will work for everyone, but it definitely works for me.
 My skin is normal but prone to dryness (in case you are wondering if this routine will work for you).
 Of course, radiant skin starts with what you put in your body, but here is what I put on as well.

 Morning and night, I wash my face with the Beautycounter charcoal bar, spray my face with toner (I love Beautycounter face mist and Primally Pure toners), and moisturize with the Beautycounter Countermatch collection.
 I also use my clarisonic once or twice a week in the shower to exfoliate and use the Beautycounter charcoal mask a few times a month to really clear my pores.